aswathymajanath2007-prog/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: Python, HTML, CSS
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: None (Built using core Python and basic web technologies)
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: antigravity (Python built-in module)
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, Git Bash, Git Hub

 ---